arisp99/gen_nof1/README.md

 # Running the simulations

 The package itself contains six example data sets.
 Below is how we would run the simulations on each of the six datasets.
+If we wanted to run a new dataset we would simply need to extract the data from the file (ex. can use fromJSON() if it a .json file) and then we can use the gen_wrap function to run the analysis on the new data set.

 ```{r}
 # Use the function gen_wrap to run the model